Configure SMP/E Internet Service Retrieval

 You use the RECEIVE ORDER command to submit a

 SMP/E Internet Service Retrievalrequest to the Broadcom Automated Order Server.
 SMP/E uses the Hypertext Transfer Protocol and Secure Sockets Layer (HTTPS) to communicate with the server and HTTPS to download the packages.
 To support the HTTPS communication infrastructure, SMP/E uses Java™ and X.509 certificates to identify you to the server and perform SSL authentication.

 To use Java 8.0 and X.509 certificates, you must perform several one-time configuration steps before you can use the SMP/E RECEIVE ORDER command.

 This article provides an overview of using X.509 certificates to establish identity and authenticity for client/server communications.
 This article also defines the steps to complete the following tasks:

-Most CA mainframe products support this feature.
+Most Broadcom mainframe products support this feature.
 For a list of products that do not support this feature, see Appendix: Unsupported Products.

 The following video provides an overview of

 SMP/E Internet Service Retrievaland how it works.
 It shows you how to obtain the certificates that are required for configuration and provides sample commands for your external security manager to create a keyring to add the certificates to, and grant user access.
 It also describes the keywords that are used in the SMP/E RECEIVE ORDER JCL and explains how to point to the keyring you created.
 This video is also available on the Educate YouTube channel.